 - The overriding duty of all producers is that due care must be taken over the physical and emotional welfare and dignity of people under 18 years who are involved in a programme, irrespective of their parents' consent.
 Further, unnecessary distress or anxiety must not be caused to the person by their involvement in the programme.

 - When filming with under 18s producers must read and follow the Working and Filming with Under 18s Guidelines.
 These guidelines which must be read by all members of the team, sets out the detailed procedures and best practice guidelines that must be followed.

 - Parental consent will be required for individuals under 16 years of age appearing in a programme unless their contribution is minor or uncontroversial, or it is warranted to proceed without such consent.

 Working and filming with Criminals

-Programmes should not give the impression of condoning criminal behaviour which would include seriously anti-social behaviour.
+- Programmes should not give the impression of condoning criminal behaviour, including seriously anti-social behaviour.

 - contempt of court;

 - dealing with witnesses in criminal proceedings;

 - legal proceedings involving under 18s;

 - complaints by pupils against teachers; and